 *Click graph to view a larger version in a new browser window.

 What’s most interesting about this chart, in my opinion, is how much the morning wake times and first nap times correspond to each other.
-You’ll notice that they move together — when the baby wakes later in the morning, the first nap starts later.
+You’ll notice that they move together.
+When the baby wakes later in the morning, the first nap starts later.
 Bedtime also follows a smooth pattern, becoming gradually later as the baby gets older.

 Even more interesting?
 The afternoon naps don’t correspond at all, to anything!
 They’re all over the place.
-This illustrates what Nicole often tells our clients about babies’ naps and schedules: the morning nap is the most important and the most restorative, while the afternoon nap can vary.
+This illustrates what Nicole often tells our clients about babies’ naps and schedules.
+The morning nap is the most important and the most restorative, while the afternoon nap can vary.
 If you have an errand to run or a trip to plan, try to do it after the baby’s first nap, if he has more than one.

 Nicole’s Note

 “The morning nap is the first to establish.
 It usually, but not always, becomes the most predictable and the easiest to get.
 The second nap, while some babies sleep better based on the clock, others sleep better based on how long they’ve been awake.
 Still others will even change their nap time based on how active or busy their morning has been.
-The interesting thing about this chart is you can see bedtime getting later as baby is getting older and you can see how wildly variable the schedule is when the baby is younger and it becomes more regular as he gets older.
+The interesting thing about this chart is you can see bedtime getting later as baby is getting older.
+You can see how wildly variable the schedule is when the baby is younger and it becomes more regular as he gets older.
 This shows that it does get better!”

 Graph #2: Sleep Amounts and Duration